Mobilitybox Ticketing SDKs for iOS and Android

 For example: '{"identification_medium":{"credit_card":{"last_4_digits":"1234"}}}'

-The result of activation is a mobilitybox ticket id, which can be used in the next step.
+The result of activation is a mobilitybox ticket ID, which can be used in the next step.

 Mobilitybox Ticket Inspection View